Stormzy announces third album at first night of UK and Ireland tour

 At the end of the footage, the following message was displayed onscreen: “Album 3.
 Coming 2022.”
 You can check out the clip in the tweet below.

-Per a press release, pre-orders for the album are “obtainable first for those attending the UK leg of Stormzy’s ‘Heavy Is The Head’ tour; a personal gesture of gratitude to his loyal and supportive fans who have waited almost two years for the UK shows.”
+Per a press release, pre-orders for the as-yet-untitled album are “obtainable first for those attending the UK leg of Stormzy’s ‘Heavy Is The Head’ tour; a personal gesture of gratitude to his loyal and supportive fans who have waited almost two years for the UK shows.”

 Fans at the gigs can pre-order the CD format of the record via official merch stands at the venues.
 Those that do so will receive a QR coded lanyard and the option to buy a limited edition t-shirt.